Driver (series): Film and television adaptations

-In February 2002, Impact Pictures, the production team of Paul W. S. Anderson and Jeremy Bolt, had acquired the film and TV rights to adapt the Atari video game Driver.
-Screenwriters James DeMonaco, Todd Jason Harthan, and James Roday were developing a script at the time.
+In February 2002, Impact Pictures, the production team of Paul W. S. Anderson and Jeremy Bolt, had acquired the film and TV rights to adapt Driver.
+Screenwriters James DeMonaco, Todd Jason Harthan, and James Roday Rodriguez were developing a script at the time.
 Impact Pictures had originally intended to produce the film Driver to coincide with the release of the video game Driver 3.
 The following November, Impact Pictures announced its plans to produce a $50 million adaptation of Driver after wrapping up principal photography on Resident Evil: Apocalypse.
 In April 2006, Rogue Pictures acquired the film rights to Driver from Impact Pictures and Constantin Films, the production companies responsible for the Resident Evil film franchise.
 Roger Avary replaced the original screenwriters in writing the script for Driver, as well as directing the film.

 Prior to January 2007, Driver, having a budget of $48 million, was slated to shoot at Cinespace Studios' MT28 lot in Toronto, Ontario, Canada.
 Due to a waterfront revitalization project, the studio was forced to move and the film was put on hold.
 In May 2009, the movie script was leaked on the internet.

-On 14 September 2021, Ubisoft announced a live-action Driver series was coming to the Binge gaming streaming platform.
+On 14 September 2021, Ubisoft announced a live-action Driver series was coming to the new Binge streaming platform, to be produced by Allan Ungar, Vince Talenti and Ubisoft Film & Television.
+It was cancelled shortly after.